salottodev/bisq-mobile/docs/architecture.md

 Tests: mock shared facade interfaces in presenter tests; use client/node integration bases when testing a concrete facade.
 See [testing catalog](testing/catalog.md).

+### Feature availability services

+For plain backend gating, use `BackendCapabilitiesService` directly in the presenter — one capability, one consumer, no extra type (e.g. `MiscItemsPresenter` gating the Network item on `Feature.NETWORK_INFO`).
+That is the default.

+A dedicated availability service is the escalation, warranted only when the feature composes MORE than the capability check — a staged-rollout constant, a dev feature-flag override — or must answer "which parts of me exist right now" for more than one presenter (screen + chrome such as a top-bar icon).
+Then that answer lives in a domain-level service under `shared/domain/.../service/<feature>/`, not in any presenter or `UiState`:

+- Composes `(shipped ∪ devOverride) ∩ backend capabilities`, where the capability check goes through `BackendCapabilitiesService` and **fails closed** — the dev override never bypasses it.
+- Exposes a reactive `StateFlow` computed on a process-lifetime scope (`stateIn(Eagerly)`), because presenters are view-bound and the answer is needed between screens.
+- Screen-local state (e.g. which tab is selected) stays in the presenter's `UiState`; only the shared, app-lifetime parts belong here.

+Current instance: `CommunityHubService`.
+If a second composite appears (e.g. MuSig-on-Connect gating), extract the shared core then — not before.

 ---

 ## Presenter lifecycle modes